sstevens2/sandpaper-docs/episodes/introduction.md

 ### Step 2: Choose a name for your lesson repository.

-Name it "buoyant-barnacle". **select "Include All Branches"**.
+Name it with an informative name for your lesson, i.e. `py-streamlit-novice`. **select "Include All Branches"**.
 Click on the button that says "Create repository from template"

 ::::::::::::: callout